1998—Brokers who rigged the game at NASDAQ are compelled to pay their bilked customers $1 billion.

 1989—The Berlin Wall suddenly becomes unexpectedly porous.

-1965—A failed power plant in Ontario puts the Northeast in the dark.
+1965—One power plant in Ontario fails, the whole Northeast goes dark.

 1953—Dylan Thomas dies in New York at 39, mostly from bad doctoring.

 1938—German Nazis demonstrate their racial superiority during Kristallnacht by killing 91 Jews.